The future of customer lifecycle management is in dynamic automations

 - Win back old customers.
 For someone who used to buy a lot but hasn’t in a while, a generous offer might bring them back.

 The idea is to make each customer feel like you’re giving them a special deal just for them.
 It’s not about giving away discounts to everyone all the time.
-Instead, it’s about using discounts smartly to keep your best customers happy, win back old ones, and encourage new ones to buy more.
+Instead, it’s about using price discounts smartly to keep your best customers happy, win back old ones, and encourage new ones to buy more.

 9. Increase cross-sells and AOV by promoting complementary products